hugowangler/D7050E/HOME_EXAM.md

 The condition of the next if-statement is now evaluated and since `fib_20 = 6765` in the scope the condition will evaluate to true according to the SoS and the print command inside the if-body is executed.
 Since `fib_20` not is greater than 7000 the else-statement is executed in the next if-else statement.

 After this a new mutable variable `and_res` is declared.
 The variable is assigned the value of the function call.
-The while-conditon is then checked and since `and_res = true` the body is executed according to the SoS.
-In the body the variable is assigned a new value, which is fine since it's declared as mutable, but since the new value is false the while-condition will not evalute to true and the while-body is not executed again.
+The while-condition is then checked and since `and_res = true` the body is executed according to the SoS.
+In the body the variable is assigned a new value, which is fine since it's declared as mutable, but since the new value is false the while-condition will not evaluate to true and the while-body is not executed again.
 The value of `and_res` is then printed out to ensure that the value of the mutable variable was changed.

 This continues on to cover more of the EBNF but the operations is mostly repetition so I've skipped explaining them.

 - Compare your solution to the requirements (as stated in the README.md).
 What are your contributions to the implementation.

 I implemented the interpreter myself and the interpreter executes programs according to the SOS defined above.
-Additionaly it can also handle else-if statements, scoping and contexts (different variable values depending on the scope and context etc.).
+Additionally it can also handle else-if statements, scoping and contexts (different variable values depending on the scope and context etc.).

 The interpreter also panics when encountering a evaluation error.
-For example if the program contains
+For example, if the program contains
 ```rust
 let x: i32 = true + false;
 ```